shreyas-bk/BOXER_auto_annotation_tool/README.md

 # BOXER_auto_annotation_tool
-Real time automatic creation of bounding boxes as well as salience maps around detected objects for fixed backgrounds
+Real time automatic creation of bounding boxes as well as salience maps around detected objects for fixed backgrounds.

-No model training required as it only uses difference in feature maps between the image of the object and the image of the background.
+No model training required as it only uses difference in feature maps between the image of the object and the image of the background, hence it can run in real-time.

 # Examples
 Bounding box creation around detected object: